earthly/website/blog/_posts/2023-01-05-installandrun-CMake-on-windows.md

 If any changes have been made since the last time you built the project, the debug command will build it first before the debugging can take place.

 The [`launch.vs.json`](https://learn.microsoft.com/cpp/build/configure-cmake-debugging-sessions?view=msvc-170&WT.mc_id=AZ-MVP-5004737#launchvsjson-reference) file can be used to customize your CMake debugging session.
-This file can be used to input any environment variables or command line arguments that you might want to pass into the program during debugging.
+This file can be used to input any [environment variables](/blog/bash-variables) or command line arguments that you might want to pass into the program during [debugging](/blog/printf-debugging).

 ## Conclusion

-In this article, you learned that CMake is a tool that can help with build automation, testing, packaging, and installation of software.
+In this article, you learned that CMake is a tool that can help with [build automation](/blog/introducing-earthly-build-automation-for-the-container-era), testing, packaging, and installation of software.
 It can be integrated into several IDE solutions, allowing developers the option of using their favorite IDE while taking advantage of CMake for their build solution.

 CMake gives you the flexibility to ensure your application can be built and executed on any platform.
-While CMake might not be the right tool for everyone, for the right developer, team, or project, it can be a powerful solution.
+While [Cmake](/blog/using-cmake) might not be the right tool for everyone, for the right developer, team, or project, it can be a powerful solution.

 ## Outside Article Checklist